Jahan08/Data-Science-Portfolio/README.md

 Part I - Preprocessing of the coronavirus inhibitor data imported from  CheMBL database.

-Part II - Here we take the dataset from part 1 and use the SMILES notation to compute molecular descriptors. (before work on that download the preprocess data of part I from the google colab side bar)
+Part II - Here we take the dataset from part 1 and use the SMILES notation to compute molecular descriptors. (before work on that download the preprocess data of part I from your google colab side bar)